Skip to main content

 ['role' => 'assistant', 'content' => 'Paris.'],

-['role' => 'user', 'content' => 'And what about Germany?']
+['role' => 'user', 'content' => 'And what about Germany?'],

 ->get();

-// @doctest id="dd60"
+// @doctest id="757f"

-Using Messages Class
+Using the Messages Class

 <?php